Shopify Conversion Rate Optimization

 Reconsider the icon design because of its confusion and influence on the user-experience of 50% of your visitors.
 The first lesson of the hamburger menu is to taste-test.
 Well, split-test.
 The second is to attack assumptions that affect a lot of your users.
 You may surprise yourself at what you find.

-My analysis of client websites show user interaction with categories, or what Shopify calls “collections”, make up 25% of the online shopping experience.
-The data shows collections are viewed as a middleman to achieve a goal and often have a lower engagement time compared to the rest of the site.
+My analysis of client websites show user interaction with Shopify collections make up 25% of the online shopping experience.
+The data shows collections are viewed as a middleman to achieve a goal and often have a lower engagement time compared to the rest of the website.

 This means a good page design for your collections is likely to let people synthesize the best option for them in the quickest time.
-Factors to test on collection pages include:
+Here are factors to test on collection pages:

 A trust badge is an image that increases a visitor’s confidence to buy from you.
-Ecommerce stores typically use images that show their authorized SSL certificate provider:
+The best badges for your store convey facts or benefits that matter the most to your biggest buyers.

-Most studies out there that survey visitors about trust badges to discover “79% of people abandon checkout because they don’t trust you” are questionable because they are funded by companies that issue trust seals.
-Be weary of that.
-There are a lot of ways you can use badges to increase sales.
-Trust badge ideas to test are:
+I don’t trust a lot of studies out there that discover “79% of people abandon checkout because they don’t trust you” because they are funded by companies that issue trust seals.
+There are many more effective ways you can use badges to increase sales.
+Here are trust badge ideas to test:

 You can also explore where the trust badges are situated.
-I’ve seen logos take away conversions because they are situated too close to order buttons. iMagnet Mount use a satisfaction guarantee star, refund guarantee star, and the logos of accepted payments on the product page.
+I’ve seen logos reduce conversions because they are situated too close to order buttons.
 The best placement of a trust badge either fortifies a statement or addresses a visitor’s concern when it is expected to arise.

 Make known the brands that trust you.
-It is a favorite strategy in the software space underutilized in ecommerce.
+It is a favourite strategy in the software space underutilised in ecommerce.
 What well-known businesses or individuals have purchased from you?
-If no large businesses have, who has bought products you sell?

 Include a section of logos and messaging on your home page or product page sharing who uses the product.
 By leveraging another business’ trust in you, you’re subtly suggesting to your customer, “You can also trust us.”

 Always respect the privacy of people and businesses by requesting their permission to share their use of your product.
 Get permission to use any logos.
-Thirdly, do not confuse people that bought your product from somewhere else that they endorse your store.
+Do not confuse people that bought your product that they endorse your store.
 Be an ethical, law-abiding store owner.

 A similar strategy is to list the brands you stock.
 School Specialty do this at the bottom of their home page.